-- Profitability: Return on equity to be the ten-year government bond rate plus 7 percentage points over the long term.
-The target was exceeded. - Cost efficiency: The ratio between total costs and sold volume to be ≤ 2.3 .
-The outcome was 2.4, and this is explained by a change of product mix and higher costs for digital customer meetings. - Capital structure: Equity/assets ratio of 20-30%.
+- · Profitability: Return on equity to be the ten-year government bond rate plus 7 percentage points over the long term.
+The target was exceeded during the year. - Cost efficiency: The ratio between total costs and sold volume to be ≤ 2.3 .
+The outcome was 2.3. - Capital structure: Equity/assets ratio of 20-30%.
 The equity/assets ratio was in the target interval. - Dividend: 80-100% of profit for the year.
 Dividend paid in line with policy.